 The Loyola Univesity Chicago Archives & Special Collections serves as the University's institutional memory by collecting, preserving, and making accessible the history of Loyola University Chicago, and as an educational resource for the Loyola community and beyond by providing unique collections in the areas of rare books, Chicago history, Catholic history, 20th century Business, Jesuit educators, and the United States Congress, among others, for study and teaching.

 In order to serve this mission, the department is divided into University Archives and Special Collections.

-Records of the administrative offices, colleges, schools, departments, and student organizations of Loyola University Chicago with enduring historical, legal, fiscal, or administrative value.
-These records are transferred to the University Archives in accordance with the official University records retention schedule.
-In addition, the Archives is the repository for the official copy of all theses and dissertations written at the University.
+The University Archives collects the records of the administrative offices, colleges, schools, departments, committees, and student organizations of Loyola University Chicago with enduring historical, legal, fiscal, or administrative value.
+The University Archives is also the official repository of dissertations and theses written at Loyola.